 If you prefer not to apply online or are unable to access the online application, you can also obtain an EIN through the following methods:

 - Fax: Complete Form SS-4 (Application for Employer Identification Number) and fax it to the appropriate fax number listed on the IRS website.
 You should receive your EIN within four business days.

 - Mail: Complete Form SS-4 and mail it to the appropriate address on the IRS website.
 The processing time for mailed applications is approximately four weeks.

 - Telephone: International applicants can apply for an EIN by calling the IRS at 267-941-1099 (not a toll-free number) from 6:00 a.m. to 11:00 p.m.
 Eastern Time, Monday through Friday.

 After you have your EIN number, you can benefit in several ways.
 It will give your Texas LLC the final advantage necessary to operate fully without legal or judicial issues.

-If you have a Registered Agent, he can file for your EIN.
-Also, if you are planning to file for an LLC in Texas, your Registered Agent should file for the Certificate of Formation in the Texas Secretary of State.
+If you have a Registered Agent, he can file an EIN for your business.
+Also, if you are planning to file for an LLC in Texas, your Registered Agent should file for the Certificate of Formation in Texas.

 Uses of EIN in Texas